hugocf/ferreira.cc/content/thoughts/slack-inbox/index.md

     * *Collapsed* most of the time
     * Easy access to apps I use on occasion but not so often that I remember their name

-## 📨 Processing inboxes {#processing}

-* [ ] TODO: Update according to the new sections format

-With this, my daily process becomes, at specific times during the day:

-1. Check for **Threads** updates
-2. Deal with **Direct messages**
-3. Process the updated **Channels**

-When I have some more relaxed time, usually at the end of the day:

-4. Cherry-pick from the **Someday** channels some that spark my curiosity
-5. `Shift-Esc` to “mark all as read” and have an clean slate for next day

 ## ℹ️ Tips and tricks {#tips}

+### Navigation alternatives

-With this, channels and conversations disappeared from the sidebar once we read them.
+With this approach, channels and conversations disappear from the sidebar once we read them.
 There are few options to navigate around and finding previous channels or conversations:

-* Shortcut CMD-K to find and jump to a specific channel
+* Shortcut `CMD-K` to find and jump to a specific channel
 * History 🕒 view to go back to recent chats and last visited channels
+* **DMs** view on the navigation bar to quickly get back to a group conversation

-* Threads view, to see updates on conversations I choose to [Get notified about new replies](https://slack.com/help/articles/115000769927-Use-threads-to-organize-discussions-#manage-thread-notifications)
+* **Threads** view, to see updates on conversations where I choose to [Get notified about new replies](https://slack.com/help/articles/115000769927-Use-threads-to-organize-discussions-#manage-thread-notifications)

-Also, to keep usage of the sidebar **Unread messages** aligned with this concept, set it to:
+### Sidebar “Unread messages”

+You can take advantage of the [sidebar **Unread messages**](https://slack.com/intl/en-gb/help/articles/212596808-Adjust-your-sidebar-preferences#customise-the-top-of-your-sidebar) to process channels and messages in line with the sections concept shown above:

+* Choose “Sorted like your sidebar”
-* Display only the **Channels** section
+* Display only the 🔴 **Must** section
-* Sorted from newest to oldest
+* Once cleared, you can easily **Jump to the 🟠 **Should** section**
+  * … and so forth, until all sections are cleared one after the other

 ## ❓ Questions {#questions}